Adv. Nizam A. Khan Warns Against Mobile Addiction, Calls It a Threat to Faith

 Get featured your news, press release, success story and more on Attention India.
 You can feature on Magazine, Article, Social Media Post, Biography and more.

 Opening his address, Adv.
 Nizam A. Khan highlighted a common reality: people check their phones before sleeping and immediately upon waking.
-He posed a critical question to the audience:
+He posed a critical question to the audience: “Are we using the mobile… or is the mobile using us?”

 He emphasized that while every era has had threats to faith, in today’s time, the smartphone has become one of the biggest challenges.
 When misused, it can act as a tool of harm, but when used correctly, it can also become a source of benefit.